 C’è un monumento all’Indiano qui??
 There’s a statue of an Indian here??
-In Florence, who would have thought!!
-As an Indian in love with all things Italian, I tend to find Italy in India and India in Italy (for example Ganga is one of the rivers in the sculptor of the Fountain of Four Rivers in Rome!)
-So you can imagine my reaction when I saw statue of Prince Rajaram II of Kohlapur, India in Parco delle Cascine, Florence.
+As an Indian in love with all things Italian, I tend to find Italy in India and India in Italy (Ganga is one of the rivers in the sculptor of the Fountain of Four Rivers in Rome!)
+So you can imagine my surprise when I saw the Statue of Prince of Kohlapur in Parco delle Cascine, Florence!!

 Prince Rajaram II of Kohlapur, India

-Prince Rajaram Chattrapati, was the King of the city of Kohlapur located in the state of Maharashtra, India.
+Prince Rajaram Chattrapati was the King of the city of Kohlapur which is located in the state of Maharashtra, India.

-The Maharaja (Great King) was the only one of his time to be a modern monarch and travel out of India.
-During his short reign, he was traveling to the British Isles to meet the Queen and also complete his education.
+The Maharaja or the Great King was the only one of his time to be a modern monarch and travel out of India!!
+During his short reign, he traveled to the British Isles to meet the Queen and eventually also complete his education.

-However, on the way, he caught an unusual illness and soon crossed the Alps and parts of Bolzano (as mentioned in his diary) to reach the Tuscan capital of Florence.
+During his travel, he caught an unusual illness and had to rush to cross the Alps and parts of Bolzano (as mentioned in his diary) to reach the Tuscan capital of Florence.

-Unfortunately, the Maharaja couldn’t be saved and died in his hotel room in Florence in 1870.
-Cremating him was of utmost importance because of his stature so his courtiers along with the British Consul, managed to get him cremated in the city of Florence despite facing opposition and rigidity.
-(Cremation was forbidden in Florence!)
+Being an Indian Prince, cremating him was of utmost importance.
+His courtiers along with the British Consul, managed to get him cremated in the city of Florence despite facing opposition.
+(Cremation was forbidden in Florence)

 The Last Rites

-A Hindu cremation ceremony was performed on the banks of the confluence of the rivers Arno and Mugnone and the King’s ashes were thrown in the rivers.
+A Hindu cremation ceremony was performed on the banks of the confluence of the rivers Arno and Mugnone.

-Interestingly, in 1872 a monument was consctructed to commemorate the young Prince.
+Interestingly, in 1872 a monument was constructed to commemorate the young Prince.

 Piazzale delle Cascine, 50144 Firenze FI, Italy